oh-ve/oh-ve/README.md

 ## I'm a full-stack web developer based in Vienna, 🇦🇹

 I'm a former political communications expert who wanted to do something more... you know... *fun* and rediscovered an old passion for web development, a field in which I used to work a few years ago.
-I love creating things and solving problems through code.
+I love creating things and solving problems.

 ### What I Do: